-‘Sports Illustrated’ Model Hannah Jeter Gets Down On The Sand In Tiny Gold Bikini
+'Sports Illustrated' Model Hannah Jeter Gets Down On The Sand In Tiny Gold Bikini

 Hannah also wowed on Instagram back in April when she stripped down to a different gold bikini while posing for Maxim.
 She wore an even skimpier two-piece that barely covered her assets and revealed plenty of skin as she posed with her arms folded and her hair in a messy bun.

-The risqué swimwear shoot was done in the U.S. Virgin Islands, where Hannah was born, by famous photographer Gilles Bensimon.
+The risqué swimwear shoot took place in the U.S. Virgin Islands -- where Hannah was born -- by famous photographer Gilles Bensimon.